open-mmlab/mmyolo/README.md

 <img src="https://user-images.githubusercontent.com/12907710/208044554-1e8de6b5-48d8-44e4-a7b5-75076c7ebb71.png"/>
 </div>

-MMYOLO currently only implements the object detection algorithm, but it has a significant training acceleration compared to the MMDeteciton version.
+MMYOLO currently implements the object detection and rotated object detection algorithm, but it has a significant training acceleration compared to the MMDeteciton version.
 The training speed is 2.6 times faster than the previous version.

 ## 📖 Introduction [🔝](#-table-of-contents)